 If you have a more complex project with a specific deadline and budget, our faculty would be glad to put the extensive capabilities of the Rapid Center to work for you.
 Please contact Patrick Gardner at email@example.com or 828-227-2560 to discuss a business partnership that meets your needs.

 The College of Engineering and Technology at Western Carolina University with offices, classrooms and labs located in the Belk Building and the Center for Applied Technology on WCU's main campus in Cullowhee, N.C.

-We invite you visit the College of Engineering and Technology to learn more about what the school is doing to promote enhanced education and technology-led economic development for our region.
+We invite you to visit the College of Engineering and Technology to learn more about what the school is doing to promote enhanced engineering and technology education and technology-led economic development for our region.